buddhist-uni/buddhist-uni.github.io/_courses/buddhism/refuge.md

 For this module, let's **begin by reading:**
 - Chapters 1–3 of *The Biography* on the ancient Indian context into which the Buddha was born (Don't worry: they're short chapters!)
-- Chapter 1 of *What the Buddha Taught*
 - And (optionally) [the Introduction](https://www.buddhanet.net/funbud1), [Chapter 1](https://www.buddhanet.net/fundbud2) and [Chapter 2](https://www.buddhanet.net/fundbud3) of *Fundamentals* if you'd like to learn a bit about ancient India
 - (We'll come back to Bhikkhu Bodhi's *Path* in [Module 7](/courses/buddhism/the-path) and will return to _Being Nobody_ in the next lesson.)